mediasemantics/charapi/README.md

 ```
 nano server.js
 ```
-Replace 'xxxxxxxx' with the 8 digit key that was mailed to you when you signed up for the Character API.
+Replace 'xxxxxxxxxxxxxxxxxxxxxxxxx' with the 25 character API Key from the API Dashboard.

 Replace 'xxxxxxxxxxxxxxxxxxxx' and 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx' with the values obtained when you created the 'polly' IAM user.